 How you tell someone that you are dying will depend on who they are and how you feel they are going to respond.
-Some people prefer doing it face to face while others choose to write a letter.
+Some people prefer a face-to-face conversation while others choose to write a letter.
 There are even some who broadcast the news on social media.
-There is no right or wrong way to share the news but do your best to make it personal.
+There is no right or wrong way to share the news, but do it in your own way.

 Most people will tell their immediate family and close friends in person.
-You may already have a partner or family member who was with you when you were told 🥰.
-You can discuss with them the best way to tell other people, especially children.
+You may already have a partner or family member who was with you when you were told. 🥰 You can discuss with them the best way to tell other people, especially children.
 Sometimes it can work well if your loved ones tell people while you are there, but your approach will vary.
 You will also talk to a child in an entirely different way than to an adult.
-Check out these books to help.

 Is there ever a right moment to tell someone you are dying?
 Probably not, so it’s best to be open and honest.
 If they know you well, they may already have guessed something is wrong or noticed a change in your behaviour.

+Don't try to shock people.
+Instead, use a gentle opening line.
 A good conversation opener is to say something like, “I had a hospital appointment last week and was given some bad news…”.
 Be factual about the information you provide and deliver it in bite-size chunks, one statement at a time so they have a chance to take it in.
-Don’t lie to soften the blow, be honest, especially if you know how much time you have left.
+Don’t lie to soften the blow, be honest and explain as much as you can, especially if you know how much time you have left.